 While in your hotel, lodge, or cruise tap water is perfectly safe for brushing your teeth.
 All our suppliers are prepared to host visitors and enforce hygiene in their kitchens.
 We provide drinking water dispensers for filling water bottles.
 On the mainland, including the Amazon, if you have arranged excursions with Quasar, water will be provided to you.
 Hotels typically also provide drinking water in your room and more upon request.

 Climate and Weather

-In the Amazon Basin, temperatures are also high, but local architecture using bamboo and featuring high thatched palm-leaf roofs, promotes ventilation which, along with ceiling fans, keeps interiors pleasant.
+In the Amazon Basin, temperatures are also high but humid.
 Rain and breezes coming in from rivers and lagoons also help to cool things off.
-In the Amazon, there is a lot of precipitation all year long, though rain can subside.
-Usually the wettest months fall between March and September.
+In the Amazon, there is a lot of precipitation all year long, through rain can subside.
+Usually, the wettest months fall between March and September.

 Clothing and Dress Recommendations

 The following is a brief summary of what you may want to bring on your trip to Ecuador.

 - Hiking shoes if you are visiting haciendas, cloud forest or the Amazon (Amazon lodges will provide you with rubber boots).